Tochukz/Amazon-S3-Cookbook/README.md

 5. Create a record and use `www.example.com` as the record name just like you did in step 5 above
 6. After sometime request to `www.example.com` will start redirecting to `example.com`

-__How to configure a static website on Amazon S3 bucker with AWS CLI__
+__How to configure a static website on Amazon S3 bucket with AWS CLI__
 First, you have to install the AWS CLI.
 * For window, download the MSI installer at [awscli.amazonaws.com/AWSCLIV2.msi](https://awscli.amazonaws.com/AWSCLIV2.msi) and run the installer.